ariaandika/tokenizer/readme.md

-# Basic Tokenizer, Lexer, or whatever
+# Basic Tokenizer, Lexer, Parser, or whatever

 inspired by rust `syn` and `proc_macro`